Chimezie03/Weather-Forecasting-Application/README.md

 # Weather Forecast Application

 This Flask web application provides the current weather information for any city in the United States.
-The app uses the OpenWeather API to fetch weather data and displays the result in Fahrenheit.
+The app uses the OpenWeather API to fetch weather data.

 ## Features
 - Search weather information by city